evan18c/3D-Engine/README.md

 # OpenGL 3.3 C++ Project
-This is a random 3D engine written in C++ ustilizing OpenGL on Windows.
+This is a random 3D engine written in C++ utilizing OpenGL on Windows.

 ## Requirements
 - MSYS2